Farjmand/Farjmand/README.md

 -->

-I'm currently working on a hotel booking app for rooms reservations. </br>
+:office: I'm currently working on a hotel booking app for rooms reservations. </br>
-I'm currently learning blockchain architecture </br>
+:bookmark_tabs: I'm currently learning blockchain architecture </br>
-I'm looking to collaborate on open source projects </br>
+:busts_in_silhouette: I'm looking to collaborate on open source projects </br>
-Ask me about blockchain, NFTs, how to be a full stack developer How to reach me: https://www.linkedin.com/in/farjmand-zara/
+:trident: Ask me about blockchain, NFTs, how to be a full stack developer </br>
+:email: How to reach me: https://www.linkedin.com/in/farjmand-zara/. </br>
-Pronouns: She/Her
+:ok_woman: Pronouns: She/Her